Denmark men's national handball team: 2019 World Championship

+2021 Olympics

+At the 2020 Olympics (played in 2021) Denmark reached the final, but would lose to France.
+They won group B and beat Norway and Spain in the knock-outs, but would eventually lose to France 27–25 in the final.

+Mathias Gidsel and Mikkel Hansen were chosen for the all-star team.

 2021 World Championship

 Denmark qualified for the 2021 World Championship in Egypt as defending champions.
 They went undefeated and won the second successive world title.
 They also became the only team, to win nineteen national matches in a row at World Championship tournaments from 2019 to 2021, surpassing the eighteen winning streak by France.

+2023 World Championship

+At the 2023 World Championship Denmark became the first men's team to win three consecutive world championship titles.
+They beat Spain in the semifinal and France in the final.

+2024 Olympics

+Denmark won gold at the 2024 Olympics for a second time.
+During the tournament they won every single match.
+In the final they beat Germany 39–26, which is the biggest win in an Olympics final ever.

 2025 World Championship

 Denmark along with Croatia and Norway co-hosted the 2025 World Championship.
 It was the third time Denmark co-hosted the tournament.
 They were automatically qualified as co-host.
-Denmark won the tournament with a dominating performance, having the highest average win margin ever with +13.4,beating Croatia in the final 32-26, Portugal in the semifinal 40-27 and Brazil in the quarter final 33-21.
+Denmark won the tournament with a dominating performance, having the highest average win margin ever with +13.4, beating Croatia in the final 32–26, Portugal in the semifinal 40-27 and Brazil in the quarter final 33–21.
 It was the first time a team won four straight World Championships on either the men's or women's side.

 They extended their records of most World Championship matches in a row without defeat to 37.